mhgbrg/blk/README.md

 To block a couple of websites at once:

     blk block news.ycombinator.com www.facebook.com www.youtube.com

+To block a list of websites, here defined in a file in the user's home directory:

+    blk block $(cat ~/.block-list)

 To unblock a website:

     blk unblock news.ycombinator.com

-To unblock a couple of websites at once:

-    blk unblock news.ycombinator.com www.facebook.com www.youtube.com

-To block a list of websites, here defined in a file in the user's home directory:

-    blk block $(cat ~/.block-list)

 To unblock a website for 15 minutes: